CBSE Full Form: A Comprehensive Detailed Guide About CBSE

 Is CBSE only in India?

-No, CBSE schools are also found in several other countries, primarily to cater to the Indian diaspora.
+several countries have CBSE schools that primarily cater to the Indian diaspora.

 Is ICSE a Government board?

-No, ICSE is conducted by the Council for the Indian School Certificate Examinations (CISCE), which is a private, non-governmental board of education.
+The Council for the Indian School Certificate Examinations (CISCE), a private, non-governmental board of education, conducts the ICSE.

 Is ICSE good for NEET?

-Yes, ICSE provides a strong foundation in science, which can be beneficial for NEET preparation, but additional coaching might be needed for exam-specific strategies.
+Yes, ICSE builds a strong foundation in science, which benefits NEET preparation, but students might need additional coaching for exam-specific strategies.

 Is ICSE good for IIT?